-In 2016, NMFS reduced the maximum retainable amount (MRA) of skates using groundfish and halibut as basis species in the GOA from 20 percent to 5 percent, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.
-A 5 percent MRA means the maximum amount of skates retained on board the vessel must not exceed 5 percent of the round weight of other groundfish and halibut retained onboard a vessel.
+In 2016, NMFS reduced the MRA of skates using groundfish and halibut as basis species in the GOA from 20% to 5%, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.
+A 5% MRA means the maximum amount of skates retained on board the vessel must not exceed 5% of the round weight of other groundfish and halibut retained onboard a vessel.
 Information in the SAFE reports show that the skate resources in BSAI and GOA are not overfished and/or no overfishing is occurring.

 Data from the Observer Program enables enforcement of bycatch quotas for the species that by regulation have to be discarded at sea.
-The NPFMC has acted in a precautionary manner to place protection around Stellar sea lion (SSL) rookeries and haulouts and close areas where fishing may impact Steller sea lion prey such as Pacific cod.
+The Council has acted in a precautionary manner to place protection around Stellar sea lion rookeries and haulouts and close areas where fishing may impact Steller sea lion prey such as Pacific cod.
 ADFG has also implemented closed areas in state waters around Steller sea lion rookeries.